Judgment at Nuremberg: Plot

 Haywood must weigh considerations of geopolitical expediency against his own ideals of justice.
 The trial is set against the background of the Berlin Blockade, and there is pressure to let the German defendants off lightly to gain German support in the growing Cold War against the Soviet Union.

 While the four defendants maintain their pleas of "not guilty" in their closing statements, Janning and fellow defendant, Werner Lampe, show clear remorse for their actions, while a third, Friedrich Hofstetter, claims they had no choice but to execute the laws handed down by Hitler's government.
 Only the fourth defendant, Emil Hahn, remains unrepentant, telling the Americans that they will live to regret not allying with the Nazis against the Soviet Union.
 Ultimately, all are found guilty and sentenced to life in prison.

 Rolfe goes to Haywood as he is departing Germany to inform him that Janning wishes him to visit, and he predicts that no defendant will stay in prison for more than 5 years.
 Haywood replies that Rolfe's position may be logical but without reverence for justice.

 Haywood places a phone call, but hangs up when it is unanswered.
 He receives his travel documents from Byers and tells him to give his best to his German girlfriend.
 Byers, responding that "Americans aren't very popular in Nuremberg this morning," implies that they broke up in the wake of the verdicts.
-Haywood dials the phone once again; it's revealed he is trying to reach Frau Bertholt, who ignores the ringing phone with a tear in her eye.
+Haywood dials the phone once again; it's revealed he is trying to reach Frau Bertholt, who tearfully ignores the call.

 On his way out of Nuremberg, Haywood visits the prison.
 Janning affirms to Haywood that his verdict was a just one, but asks him to believe that, regarding the mass murder of innocents, he never knew that it would come to that.
 Judge Haywood replies it came to that the first time Janning condemned a man he knew to be innocent.

-As Haywood is shown leaving the cell block, a title card informs the audience that, of 99 defendants sentenced to prison terms in Nuremberg trials that took place in the American Zone, none was still serving a sentence when the film was released in 1961.
+As Haywood leaves the cell block, a title card says that, of 99 defendants sentenced to prison terms in Nuremberg trials that took place in the American Zone, none are still serving a sentence.
 (Note: This does not refer to the 1946 Nuremberg trials of the leadership of Nazi Germany, which was in front of an international panel of judges, not solely American ones.
-Of the 20 defendants in that trial, as of 1961 three men still remained in prison: Rudolf Hess, Albert Speer and Baldur von Schirach.)
+Of the 20 defendants in that trial, as of 1961 when this film was released, three men still remained in prison: Rudolf Hess, Albert Speer and Baldur von Schirach.)